bazelbuild/bazel/site/docs/persistent-workers.md

 [Kotlin](https://github.com/bazelbuild/rules_kotlin), and more.
 You can implement persistent workers in other languages and for other tools, as well.

+See the [creating persistent workers](creating-workers.html) page for information on how to make a worker.

 Each worker is a long-running process started by the Bazel server, which functions as a _wrapper_ around the actual _tool_ (typically a compiler).
 In order to benefit from persistent workers, the tool must support doing a sequence